ptupitsyn/ptupitsyn.github.io/_posts/2016-10-21-Entity-Framework-Cache-Store.md

 * By default, EF returns from `IDbSet` proxy objects of anonymous generated classes, which can not be serialized by Ignite.
 To disable this, set `DbContext.Configuration.ProxyCreationEnabled` to `false`.
 * By default, `CacheConfiguration.KeepBinaryInStore` is true in Ignite, which means that ICacheStore methods receive IBinaryObject instances instead of actual objects.
 We want to use model classes directly, so this has to be disabled as well.
+* Model classes have to be registered in BinaryConfiguration to enable Ignite serialization for them.